I need to register but I have forgotten or lost my invite code and welcome letter

 Looking inwards, identifying management issues and improving employment aspects is the 'preventative' side of the coin; the other is helping employees who are experiencing problems right now.

-Occupational health services can be really helpful, but sometimes employees see a referral as a penalty rather than as an enabler.
-An occupational health (OH) referral can help someone with all sorts of physical or mental health concerns - but someone experiencing symptoms of stress may not see this as easily.
+Occupational health services can be really helpful, but sometimes employees see an occupational health referral as a penalty rather than as an enabler.
+An occupational health assessment can help someone with all sorts of physical or mental health concerns - but someone experiencing symptoms of stress may not see this as easily.

 Some of the questions people may have about occupational health but may not feel they can be open about: